petelomax/Phix/readme.txt

             unused warnings, such as constant TextLabel = create(Label,...).
             [E_other stems, I believe, from the 09/02/2016 bugfix.
 It replaces E-none in any routine of said that has any #ilASM in it.]
+17/11/2016  You can now use platform(), machine_bits(), and machine_word() as
+            parameter defaults (optimised to literal integers in pmain.e/ getOneDefault).
+Also, a switch with no case statements now triggers an error (because pilx86.e cannot cope, and besides it is bit like having an if/elsif/else/end if with no if, no elsif, and maybe no else).
+New builtins to_integer() and to_number().
+Files are now properly flushed/closed when an app terminates.
+Several x64 asm fixes (far too many to list, though many were just minor glitches in the list.asm files).
+Discovered rand() was really pants on x64, rax is now initialised with seed<<32|seed, iyswim. puts1.e was mutely displaying nothing, so it now does an AllocConsole first.

 Version 0.6.6
 =============